 Pumble has two additional plans:

-- BUSINESS: Priced at $3.99, it includes Pumble features from the PRO plan, plus meeting recordings, 20 GB of file storage per user, guest access, and more.
+- BUSINESS: Priced at $3.99 per user/month, it includes Pumble features from the PRO plan, plus meeting recordings, 20 GB of file storage per user, guest access, and more.

-- ENTERPRISE: Costs $6.99, and, besides having access to features from the BUSINESS plan, users can manage access using single sign-in (SSO) and enjoy 100 GB of cloud storage per seat.
+- ENTERPRISE: Costs $6.99 per user/month, and, besides having access to features from the BUSINESS plan, users can manage access using SAML SSO (single sign-on) and enjoy 100 GB of cloud storage per seat.

-Like Pumble, Chanty offers unlimited message history across all plans.
-Although, once you’re ready to scale beyond 5 team members, the free plan can feel stifling.
-You could opt for one of the paid tiers:
+Like Pumble, Chanty provides unlimited message history across all plans.
+Unfortunately, once you’re ready to scale beyond 5 team members, the no-cost plan starts to resemble a “freemium” model nudging you toward a paid tier:

-- Business: Priced at $3 per user per month (billed annually), it comes with additional Chanty features, including audio and video conferencing and group channels and messaging.
+- Business: Priced at $3 per user per month (billed annually), it comes with additional features, including audio/video conferencing, group channels, and team messaging.

-- Enterprise: Pricing is available upon inquiry, and this subscription brings users custom permissions, advanced dashboards and reporting, and custom data retention policies.
+- Enterprise: Pricing is available upon inquiry.
+This subscription brings users custom permissions, advanced dashboards and reporting, and custom data retention policies.

 💡 PUMBLE PRO TIP

-Need a collaboration tool that lets you connect with more than 5 users for free?
-Head below to discover the best option:
+Need a free collaboration tool that lets you connect with more than 5 users?
+Discover the best option:

-Pumble vs Chanty: Chanty has an incredibly simple UI
+Pumble vs Chanty: Chanty has a simple UI, but Pumble is more customizable

 When it comes to the user interface, both apps have an uncomplicated design.